BBaysinger/bb-portfolio/README.md

 ## Roadmap

-- Quick tutorials for the kinetic orb and carousel
+- Quick tutorials for the kinetic orb (better than what's there already) and carousel
 - Walkthrough videos playable within the project carousel
 - Project upkeep: framework/library upgrades across showcased projects
 - Additional polish and performance passes as time allows